-Currently, WEGO supports 3 kinds of input format: WEGO native format, InterProScan text, raw and XML output formats.
-WEGO native format is a simple text file with one gene record per line.
-And each column is tab-delimited.
-The first column is the gene name and the others are the GO ID in format of GO:0000015.
-The annotation columns could be empty if there is no annotation result available for the gene.
+WEGO 2.0 supports 5 kinds of input format: WEGO native format, InterProScan text, raw and XML output formats and Gene Ontology Annotation format（GAF）.
+WEGO native format (Fig1) is a simple text file with one annotation record per line.
+Each column is tab-delimited.
+The first column is the gene name and the others is the GO.
+The gene name can be a standard gene identifier, accession number or user’s defined string.
+The annotation columns can be empty if there is no annotation result available for the gene.
+One gene can have annotation result in different lines.
+WEGO will merge the annotation result by gene name.
 It supports comment line which starts with an exclamation point (!).
-A sample file of WEGO native format could be downloaded from the homepage of WEGO.
+The samples of WEGO Native file can be downloaded here

 [Output of WEGO]

-SVG is the default output format of WEGO, for its wide support by many industrial and open source software, such as CorelDRAW, Illustrilator, inkscape, ImageMagick and so on.
-With the help of SVG plug-in, SVG graph could be viewed in browser.
+SVG is the default output format of WEGO 2.0, for its wide support by many industrial and open source software, such as Corel DRAW, Illustrator, Inkscape, ImageMagick and so on.
+With the help of a SVG plug-in, SVG graph could be viewed in a browser.
 Another advantage of SVG is easy conversion to other graph formats and suitability for publishing.
-WEGO also support other graph formats, including the bitmap formats PNG, JPEG and GIF, suitable for on-screen display, and the other vector formats PostScript and EPS formats.
-The file will be compressed for downloading.
-Some useful links of SVG tools are listed on the WEGO homepage.
+WEGO 2.0 supports other graph formats, including the bitmap formats PNG and JPEG.

 [External to GO Query]

-External to GO Query attempts to make translations between GO and other catalogs of annotation vocabularies.
+External to GO Query attempts to make translations between GO and other catalogues of annotation vocabularies.
 It is an interface based on the database of GO consortium's external2go.
 We caution that these mapping are neither complete nor exact.
 The External to GO Query is designed to help biologists to better understand their annotation results.
-It only deal with the association between GO and the others.
+It only deals with the association between GO and the others.
 Users could query both GO ID and categories of external systems included in the database in External to GO Query.
 Corresponding entries or GO ID would be given as output.
 The GO ID could be input in the format of GO:0000015, 0000015 or just 15.
 The user could choose a special database to search for.
 Or else, the input will be searched in all external database indexes.
 Please note that it will take more time.

 [GO Archive Query]

-2. Yu, J. et al. A draft sequence of the rice genome (Oryza sativa L. ssp. indica).
-Science 296, 79-92 (2002).[pdf]
+2. Yu, J. Yang H., et al.(2002) A draft sequence of the rice genome (Oryza sativa L. ssp. indica).
+Science 296(5565), 1937-1942.